-Students are encouraged to meet with the Undergraduate Program Adviser before declaring the major.
+Students are encouraged to meet with the Director of Undergraduate Studies before declaring the major.
 Students who have not completed the general education requirements before starting the major should do so during their first year in the program.
 Each student in the program has an adviser who is a member of the program's faculty (see following Faculty section).